 - Be responsible for departmental budgets, manage and supervise staff (such as public health specialty registrars), deliver core training and commission research projects

-As a public health specialist or consultant, you’ll usually be employed by the local authorities or Public Health England (PHE).
+As a public health specialist or consultant, you’ll usually be employed by the local authorities or the UK Health Security Agency.
 Although some public health consultants also work within universities, the NHS, Defence Medical Services or in non-profit organisations.

 The main route for to become a public health consultant is to apply to the Public Health Specialty training programme.
 The application process is competive and takes several stages, which is outlined here.
 If successful, trainees following this programme are referred to as specialty registrars (StRs).
 Public health training usually lasts five years, full time.
 Part-time training takes proportionately longer.
 The five years usually includes one year (full or part-time) on an academic course, and 48 months in specialty training posts.